inigolabs/workshops/apollo-gateway-fed-2-demo/README.md

 applySchema : new schema is reported
 ```

-> There is currently an outstanding issue that prevents the rollback from being applied dynamically.
-You can restart the Gateway to apply the v1 change.
+> IMPORTANT: There is currently an outstanding issue that prevents the rollback from being applied dynamically.
+You can restart the Gateway to apply the v1 change until this is resolved.
+> ```shell
+> npm run start-gateway
+> ```

 ## Part F: Clean Up